Adopting SAFe® for Your Organization With FLEX (online book)

 Although all organizations have differences in culture, objectives, people, and dynamics, we have found that all organizations need to accomplish the following in order to be effective:

-The figure shows these as part of a typical workflow.
+Figure 1 shows these as part of a typical workflow.

 In a nutshell, discover what is most important, organize your people and allocate the capacity to the most important work.
 How each of the above actions are accomplished needs to be tailored to the company adopting the transformation.
 However, there is no reason to re-invent the wheel as patterns for all of these exist and can be readily applied to the organization.